annieyii/MakeGoogleForm_byGAS/README.md

 This project automates the creation of **Google Form** using data from **Google sheets**.

 ## How to Use
-1. prepare a Google Drive folder and uoload all required images.
+1. prepare a Google Drive folder and upload all required images.
 2. create a Google Sheet with following format:

 | Question Index | Image 1 Filename | Image 2 Filename |